flyfishxu/aurora/docs/ROADMAP.md

 - **18 months**: Ready for small production apps
 - **3 years**: Mature, production-ready with ecosystem

-**Current Focus**: We have completed v0.6.3 with comprehensive string operations and access control enforcement.
-Next focus is on error handling and improved type system features to reach v0.7.
+**Current Focus**: v0.6.3 is complete with comprehensive string operations, access control enforcement, and functional LSP server implementation.
+The language now has IDE support with go-to-definition, hover information, auto-completion, and real-time diagnostics.
+Next focus is on improving LSP accuracy (better location tracking for methods/fields), error handling types (Result/Option), and enhanced type system features to reach v0.7.